Switch broadband in the UK: factual, step-by-step guide

 How long does a switch take?

 Many switches complete in 1 to 2 weeks, depending on provider lead times, router delivery, and whether an engineer visit is needed.
+If timing is critical, check our installation times guide before ordering.

 Do I need to cancel my old broadband?